Cosmo-Tech/azure-sample-webapp/doc/workspaceConfiguration.md

 [src/config/HelpMenuConfiguration.json](../src/config/HelpMenuConfiguration.json):

 - `APP_VERSION` is the webapp version number, that will be displayed in the "_About_" pop-up
+- `BUILD_NUMBER` is an option to display a specific build number, next the to the app version
 - `ORGANIZATION_URL` is the url (expressed as a string) to redirect users to your organization website, displayed in the "_About_" pop-up
 - `SUPPORT_URL` is the url (expressed as a string) of the support page.
 Links to this page will be shown in the